 In general, all the input raster formats supported by ArcGIS are natively processed by Spatial Analyst tools.

-Being able to read the supported raster formats directly eliminates any conversion step that might have otherwise created intermediate temporary files when executing operations on certain data formats.
+Being able to read the supported raster formats directly eliminates any conversion step that may have otherwise created intermediate temporary files when running operations on certain data formats.
 The benefits of this are reduced processing times as well as reduced disk space consumption.

 Output raster data formats